Other Remixes

 The shorter versions of the Offer Nissim remix and the Isak Salazar & Erick Ibiza Dubby Mix were both posted by the DJs on their own SoundCloud accounts.
 In both cases it was a longer mix that was released.

 Other mixes were completed for the promotion of the song but were not chosen for release.
 This included the Brian Cua Club Remix, the Junior Sanchez Acid Weekend Remix, and the Dirty Pop Remix.
 We know of the Dirty Pop Remix via our interview with remixer DrewG who worked with Brian Cua on the mix.
-Brian Cua's Club Remix was posted to the producers SoundCloud account.
 The Junior Sanchez Remix remains unreleased, but has been played on RTE on Christian Honan's Twilight on Pulse radio show.

 Magnificent